Project Overview

 Project Reports & Analysis

-Syracuse Municipal Broadband Initiative Overview
+Syracuse Public Broadband Initiative Overview

 A one page summary and handout describing the initiative.

-Syracuse Municipal Broadband Rationale & Proposal
+Syracuse Public Broadband Rationale & Proposal

 Currently the main document on the initiative; a living document that will evolve with the project.